-Sometimes homeowners are not aware that a foreclosure sale has been scheduled until after it has already been completed.
-Even if your home has been sold, there are some instances where you may be able to have the foreclosure sale invalidated, though this is uncommon.
-Read on to learn how to set aside a foreclosure sale and the circumstances that may warrant it.
+Sometimes homeowners aren't aware that a foreclosure sale has been scheduled until after it's completed.
+Even if your home has been sold, you might, in rare circumstances, be able to invalidate (set aside) the sale.

 Generally, to set aside a foreclosure sale, the homeowner must show:

 State statutes lay out the procedures for a foreclosure.
-If there are irregularities in the foreclosure process (meaning, the foreclosure is conducted in a manner not authorized by the statute), the sale can be invalidated.
+If the foreclosure process had irregularities, meaning the foreclosure was conducted in a manner not authorized by the state's foreclosure laws, the sale could potentially be invalidated.

 Some examples of irregularities in the foreclosure process are: